Resized_Resized_20230731_182549.jpg

 my passport picture when moving from england to the u.s.

-In a way it was therapeutic, as I found comfort in asking people about their biggest challenges while I was still, privately confronting many of my own.
+In a way it was therapeutic, as I found comfort in asking people about their biggest challenges while I was still confronting many of my own but privately.

 As it turns out through luck, hard work, and amazing opportunities, I’ve been a reporter my entire adult life, assigned to various posts on four continents.